Current Vacancies

 United Kingdom

 Local Pensions Partnership Administration (LPPA) is one of the UK’s leading pension administration companies.
-We strive to deliver the best experience for over 2,100 employers and more than 700,000 members across 10 Local Government and 8 Police and Firefighter client pension schemes, keeping them fully informed about their pensions whilst working closely with employers to continuously educate and support them.
+We strive to deliver the best experience for over 1500 employers and more than 700,000 members of Local Government, Police and Firefighter pension schemes, keeping them fully informed about their pensions whilst working closely with employers to continuously educate and support them.

 What we can offer you:

-- 25 days’ holiday, plus bank holidays and additional concessionary days, with the ability to ‘buy and sell’ leave.
+- 25 days’ holiday, plus bank holidays and 2 additional concessionary days and ½ day for your Birthday, with the ability to ‘buy and sell leave.

 - Access to an excellent pension scheme (Local Government Pension Scheme) with generous employer contributions.